-Representatives of three UUC social justice groups—the Social Justice Steering Committee, Teen Feed, and our collaboration with Lake City Partners—are exploring the possibility of UUC hosting SHARE’s Tent City 3 during August 2022.
+Representatives of three UUC social justice groups—the Social Justice Steering Committee, Teen Feed, and our collaboration with Lake City Partners—began exploring the possibility of UUC hosting SHARE’s Tent City 3 during August 2022.
 In a vote on November 13, the congregation gave its overwhelming support for offering to share our parking space with Tent City 3 from mid-March 2023 to mid-June 2023.

 In offering to share our parking lot with Tent City 3, we have an opportunity to do something to address the homelessness crisis in our community.
 Doing so aligns with our UU principles, values, mission and vision.

 In early September, Rev. Beth Chronister shared from the pulpit: